frankrdesilets/efficient-string-matcher/README.md

 ## Features

--	String matching with worst case efficiency in θ(n) for random texts
+-	String matching with worst case efficiency in θ(*n*) for random texts
 -	.txt file parsing
 -	Runs on multiple input files simultaneously
--	Report generation for each file o	Reports print to the console and include information such as the total number of texts in the file, the total number of texts containing an occurrence of the pattern, and a list of all matching texts.
+-	Report generation for each file
+    - Reports print to the console and include information such as the total number of texts in the file, the total number of texts containing an occurrence of the pattern, and a list of all matching texts.

 ## How to Install and Run